Raise your hand if you love waiting on salespeople, tech support, or customer service while they assist the customers who came before you.

 But there’s much more to the answer to the question “How might implementing an internal knowledge base benefit my company?” than that.

 First of all, it allows your support teams to be more productive and efficient as a whole.
 Because consumers can easily take it upon themselves to solve a problem or answer a question they’re facing, your team won’t have to spend excess time fixing relatively simple issues.
 In turn, your team can focus on more pressing customer issues that do require a more hands-on approach.

 Your various teams can also benefit from creating and using the knowledge base, themselves.
 Let’s break this down a bit more.

 In the first place, creating a knowledge base should be an all-around team effort, requiring input from members of all departments.

 Once your team has created the knowledge base (and continues to build upon it), they can then begin using it as a central database of information moving forward.
 This will allow all departments to stay “on the same page” when engaging with customers, as it will guarantee the information they provide remains consistent.

 (Again, more on this later.)

-Finally, your organization can also begin using your knowledge base for completely internal processes, as well.
+Finally, your organization can also begin using your knowledge base as part of your overall knowledge management strategy.
 For example, you can upload documentation related to training and onboarding processes, proprietary software, and company policies that your staff can access as needed.
-Of course, you can hide these sections from public view, as well.

 Basically, if we were to sum up the benefits of creating and maintaining a knowledge base into one word, it would be “efficiency.”